-When it comes to love, I’ve always had a preference for the micro-expression.
-The small but thoughtful gesture that shows someone cares and the momentary impulse one simply couldn’t contain.
-These thoughtful and personal acts – a note from your mother telling you she’s proud of you; a hug from your daughter who’s no longer into hugs; a small gift from a friend, bought simply because it reminded her of you–happen because you are loved and because you love in return.
+As far as expressions of love go, I’ve always preferred micro-expressions, the small but thoughtful gestures that show me someone cares.
+These thoughtful and personal acts have no pretense and nothing to prove.
+Things like a note from your mother telling you she’s proud of you, a hug from your daughter who’s no longer into hugs, or a small gift from a friend that she bought because it reminded her of you–happen because you are loved and because you love in return.

 I had a completely different post written for today on loneliness and social isolation.
 But I got distracted by the subject of love, which was initially puzzling because loneliness and love seem like two things that couldn’t be any further apart.
 However, after thinking about it for a moment, I realized that these things are more closely related than you think when it comes to grief.

 Loneliness, after all, is relative.
 Even when surrounded by family and friends, one can feel lonely because they lack the love and connection they desire.
 One of the reasons we feel so lonely after someone dies is because we yearn and ache for their love, and feel like their love is gone from our lives.

 Last night I was struck while reading through a string of comments on our Facebook page left in response to a post we wrote about how grief makes you feel like you’re losing it.
 One reader wrote about how her late husband’s flip-flops have been by the back door for two years, and every time she passes them, they make her smile.
 Another reader wrote that she wears her deceased father’s pajama bottoms to bed every night because she thinks they make her sleep better.
 These little things may seem odd to some people, but to the person grieving, they are small and tender expressions of love.